Model selection for estimation of causal parameters: Theory

-Comparing this result with Theorem~\ref{theorem:unbiased}, we see a major difference how the methods behave when $\theta_{g} = \theta_{0}$.
-The proposed criterion is asymptotically unbiased for the mean-squared error, while cross-validation is not.
+Comparing this result with Theorem~\ref{theorem:unbiased}, we see a major difference how the methods behave when $\theta^{(g)} = \theta^{(0)}$.
+The proposed criterion is asymptotically unbiased for the mean-squared error, while cross-validation is not (even modulo additive constants).
 The cross-validation approach computes the estimator on randomly chosen subsets of the data.
-Thus, intuitively, this approach overestimates the asymptotic variance of the estimator.
-This defect of cross-validation could be solved by subtracting a correction term.
+Thus, intuitively, this approach overestimates the asymptotic variance of unbiased estimators compared to the mean-squared error of biased estimators.
+In practice, this means that the approach tends to choose biased estimators with low variance over unbiased estimators with slighly higher variance.
+This effect can also be observed in Section~\ref{sec:numerical-results}.

 Now, let us turn to the asymptotic variance of the model selection criteria.
-The proof of the following result can be found in the Appendix.
+The proof of the following result can be found in the supplement.